goyal-anjali/anjali-davinci-bot/README.md

 # Description
-This is a Microsoft Teams Bot to review your PRs
+This is a Microsoft Teams Bot to review your PRs - It responds to chat commands.
+Just type in your PR in the chat and get them reviewed by AI.

 Do you often feel overwhelmed by the number of Pull Requests (PRs) waiting for your review? 😓 Or do you get impatient when your own PRs are delayed or ignored by others?
 We know how you feel!
 But don’t worry!
-With “Da Vinci”, your LLM powered Code Review buddy, you can clear your PR review backlog and stop nagging your coworkers. 🙌
+With "Code Buddy", your LLM powered Code Reviewer, you can clear your PR review backlog and stop nagging your coworkers. 🙌

+The criteria it covers
+- Code Hygiene
+- Formatting issues
+- Exception handling
+- Validation checks
+- Design principles

-## Here's how DaVinci enhances your productivity ⏱️ :
+## Here's how Code Buddy enhances your productivity ⏱️ :
 - Can be triggered from various sources - Teams, ADO, or CLI 💪
 - It handles the boring tasks of “nitpicking” and pointing out formatting errors 😅
 - It categorizes the issue as a bug, enhancement or a performance issue🔧